 The fixed base salary of each NEO, combined with the granting of stock options and in certain circumstances the payment of a performance bonus, has been designed to provide total compensation to NEOs.
-During fiscal year 2014, the Board did not use a "peer group".
-For fiscal year 2015, the Board will retain the services of a compensation specialist.
+During fiscal year ended December 31, 2014, the Board did not use a

+"peer group".
+For fiscal year ended December 31, 2015, the Board retained the services of a compensation specialist.
+See Section "External Compensation Consultants" below.